How Law Firms Can Improve Their Client Experience with Personalization

 Takeaway:

-Personalization is a critical factor in the ever-changing landscape of creating engaging content and can manifest in many mediums.
+Personalization is a critical factor in the ever-changing landscape of creating engaging content, and can manifest in many mediums.
 The overall goal of personalization is to make the user or client feel like you tailored the content for them, including elements that speak to their interests, problems, or concerns.
 Companies like Spotify use personalization to deliver a positive experience that delights the user and establishes them as a trusted source of comfort, enjoyment, and professional reliability.
 With the imminent exile of third-party cookies in favor of more security-friendly and data-rich first-party cookies, law firms have the resources to learn about potential clients more accurately and refine their strategies to please them.
 First-party cookies have also given way to a process called “journey mapping,” which allows websites to track the path of a lone user to learn where they go and even why.
 From this specific data, decisions about how to market to potential clients are more informed and may lead to increased success.
-Personalization can be as simple as an email blast with a person’s name in the salutation or anything as grandiose as your budget allows.
+Personalization can be as simple as an email blast with a person’s name in the salutation, or anything as grandiose as your budget allows.

-Contact us to get started on your Technology Strength Scorecard and energize your business development process.
+Contact us to get started and let us help you energize your digital marketing and business development efforts.

 Contact Us